DevRamona/alu-higher_level_programming/javascript-warm_up/README.md

-A Readme file to be used for javascript
+A Readme file that will be used during javascript intranet projects